-'Exited treatment early' refers to participants who are asked to leave the community due to significant violations of protocol, such as continued breach of groundrules, termed early discharge.
-It also includes participants who self discharge (those who leave the community early through personal choice).
+&lt;sup>9 'Exited treatment early' refers to participants who are asked to leave the community due to significant violations of protocol, such as continued breach of Percentages have been rounded off to the nearest whole groundrules, termed early discharge.
+It also includes participants who self-discharge (those who leave the community early through personal choice).